Cost of Production: Types of Production Costs

 Types of Production Costs

-Depending on your business and industry, there are many different types of production costs that you must be aware of in order to know how much of an investment the manufacturing of a product or development of a service will cost your company.
+Depending on your business and industry, there are many different types of production costs that you must be aware of to know how much of an investment the manufacturing of a product or development of a service will cost your company.
 We’ve boiled it down to what we think are the essential types of production costs.

 Average Cost

 The average cost is determined by the total cost of one unit in your production line.
-You can calculate the average cost by figuring out the total cost of production and then dividing that sum by the number of units you produced.
+You can calculate the average cost by figuring out the total cost of production and then dividing that sum by the number of units you produce.
 If it costs $100 to produce 100 widgets, then the average cost is $1.

 Fixed Costs